 “When I send my daughter to Hi-Hope, I know and can trust they’re doing everything in her best interest.
 The staff has to know and understand each individual’s special needs from physical restrictions, food restrictions and medical needs to particularities including something as simple as noise sensitivities,” said Karen Nestor of the DSPs that work at the day program.

-The problem confronting DSPs is that the average hourly rate in Georgia is only $9.47 for this demanding job which often times necessitates these caregivers to seek other job opportunities with higher pay which, in turn, causes a high turnover rate of almost 40%.
+The problem confronting DSPs is that the average hourly rate in Georgia is only $10.03 for this demanding job which often necessitates that caregivers seek other job opportunities with higher pay, In turn, this causes a high turnover rate of almost 40%.
 It is important and beneficial for all to have DSPs stay on the job long-term.
 In Ali’s case, it takes time to understand her and be able to communicate with her, learn her behaviors, what makes her comfortable, what agitates her and what she enjoys.
 Rebuilding a relationship with a new DSP takes time and can be very frustrating and confusing for Ali.

-On the other hand, the caregivers that do stay in their DSP positions are extremely compassionate and I truly feel like they make a difference in the lives of the individuals they support.
+On the other hand, the caregivers that do stay in their DSP positions are extremely compassionate and truly make a difference in the lives of the individuals they support.